fboucquez/symbol-bootstrap/docs/start.md

   --healthCheck
       It checks if the services created with docker compose are up and running.

-      - if the docker containers are running.
+      - Whether the docker containers are running.
-      - if the services' exposed ports are listening.
+      - Whether the services' exposed ports are listening.
-      - if the rest gateways' /node/health are OK.
+      - Whether the rest gateways' /node/health are OK.

       The health check process handles 'repeat' and custom 'openPort' services.